-Jewish weddings are traditionally joyous occasions; and while the specificities of Jewish weddings vary, most will include the signing of a ketubah, or marriage contract, the recitation of seven prayers, the smashing of a glass to represent the destruction of the Temple in Jerusalem, and the presence of a huppah, a special small canopy held over the rabbi and newlyweds for the duration of the service.
+Jewish weddings are traditionally joyous occasions; and while the specificities of Jewish weddings vary, most will include the signing of a ketubah, or marriage contract, the recitation of seven prayers, the smashing of a glass to represent the destruction of the temple in Jerusalem, and the presence of a huppah, a special small canopy held over the rabbi and newlyweds for the duration of the service.

-For the Jewish community, a wedding is a joyous rite of passage into a relationship.
+For the Jewish community, a wedding is a joyous rite of passage.
 In Judaism, marriage is considered a holy institution, indicated by the Hebrew word for wedding, kiddushin, or “made holy.”
 Jewish weddings vary in style and form, depending mostly on cultural and family custom and on which tradition of Judaism the couple follows.
 Despite this rich variety, however, there are certain common elements in most Jewish weddings.
-For example, most Jewish marriages are bound by a ketubah (wedding contract) signed by two witnesses chosen by the couple.
+For example, most Jewish marriages are bound by a ketubah (wedding contract) signed by two non-family member witnesses chosen by the couple.
 The ketubah was historically designed to protect the bride and her family in the financial transactions of the wedding and marriage; today, the ketubah represents more of the commitment between the two marriage partners.
 Most Jewish marriages also take place under the huppah, a special canopy which represents the future home of the couple.

 The ceremony begins with blessings over a glass of wine, from which the wedding partners each take a sip.
 Historically, the wedding formula is recited by the groom as he presents a ring to the bride: “Be sanctified to me with this ring in accordance with the law of Moses and Israel.”
 In some traditions today, both wedding partners give rings to each other and recite this blessing, and the couple may also decide to write their own vows and recite them under the huppah.
 In a traditional wedding, the ketubah is read aloud and presented to the bride.
 Often the rabbi will take a few minutes under the huppah to address the bride and groom directly.
 The rites conclude with seven traditional blessings, and the wedding partners sip again from the cup of wine.

-At the very end of the ceremony, there is another custom almost universal in Jewish marriages: the groom breaks a glass underfoot, symbolizing the destruction of the Temple, and reminding the couple and all present that there will be both good and bad times in a marriage.
+At the very end of the ceremony, there is another custom almost universal in Jewish marriages: the groom breaks a glass underfoot, symbolizing the destruction of the temple, and reminding the couple and all present that there will be both good and bad times in a marriage.
 The glass, carefully wrapped in a cloth napkin, shatters—a moment’s intrusion of the world’s reality into the happy flow of events.
 Then shouts of congratulation are in order: “Mazel tov!
 Mazel tov!”—literally “Good Luck!”—used in this and in other scenarios to convey “Congratulations!”